jennomics/WorkflowPaper/Building a 16S rDNA Phylogenetic Tree.md

 Enter the license number into Dendrosope and then you can open your phylogenetic tree from the File menu to view it.

 Once the tree is visible, the first step is to re-root the tree to the outgroup.
-Expand the tree by clicking the expansion button (labeled in Figure X) or by , then scroll through the tree to locate the outgroup.
+Expand the tree by clicking the expansion button (labeled in Figure X), then scroll through the tree to locate the outgroup.
 Click on the beginning of the taxa name, to select it, and reroot the tree by going to edit and selecting re-root.

 We recommend viewing the tree as a phylogram which can be accomplished by clicking on the phylogram button (labeled in Figure X).
 From this tree it should be possible to determine the phylogenetic placement of the candidate sequence, and in some cases to give it a name with more certainty than a simple BLAST search.
 Below are examples of a relatively informative tree and a relatively uninformative tree:

 TI